serejandmyself/foundation-ceremony/foundation.md

     1. Changes
     2. Deployment
     3. Verification
-3. Vesting & Auction Aragon applications
+3. Vesting, Auction and Evangelist Aragon applications
     1. About Vesting application
     2. About Auction application
+    3. About Evangelist application
-    3. Deploy to Aragon Package Manager (APM)
+    4. Deploy to Aragon Package Manager (APM)
-    4. Propagate application to IPFS
+    5. Propagate application to IPFS
 4. Cyber Foundation DAO
     1. Create a proposal to deploy a token by the Congress Agent
     2. Create a proposal to deploy DAO by the Congress Agent